 where $u_{0}\equiv{|\phi^{+}\rangle|\phi^{+}\rangle}$, $u_{1}\equiv{|\phi^{-}\rangle|\phi^{-}\rangle}$, $u_{2}\equiv{|\psi^{+}\rangle|\psi^{+}\rangle}$ and $|\phi^{\pm}\rangle=(|00\rangle\pm|11\rangle)/\surd{2}$, $|\psi^{\pm}\rangle=(|01\rangle\pm|10\rangle)/\surd{2}$.
 Consider two important subclasses $\mathcal{M}$ and $\tau_{min}$ of the generic class $\mathcal{A}$ which are defined as,

 and

-These two subclasses are important in the sense that $\mathcal{M}$ is the maximally entangled class and $\tau_{min}$ have least amount of bipartite entanglement according to the definition of maximally entangled states, given by Gour et. al. in \cite{gour}.
+These two subclasses are important in the sense that $\mathcal{M}$ is the maximally entangled class and $\tau_{min}$ has least amount of bipartite entanglement according to the definition of maximally entangled states given by Gour \textit{et. al.} \cite{gour}.
 Consider a pure bipartite state $|\psi_{AB}\rangle\in\mathbb{C}^{m}\otimes{\mathbb{C}^{n}}$.
 Then the tangle is defined as

 where $\rho_{A}=Tr_{B}|\psi_{AB}\rangle\langle\psi_{AB}|$.
-Now for a pure state shared between four parties $|\psi_{ABCD}\rangle$, three quantities $\tau_{1},\tau_{2},\tau_{ABCD}$ are defined as:
+Now for a pure state $|\psi_{ABCD}\rangle$, shared between four parties, three quantities $\tau_{1},\tau_{2},\tau_{ABCD}$ are defined as

 For the above two subclasses $\mathcal{M}$ and $\tau_{min}$ we have $\tau_{1}(\mathcal{M})=1$, $\tau_{2}(\mathcal{M})=\frac{4}{3}$, $\tau_{ABCD}(\mathcal{M})=0$ and $\tau_{1}(\tau_{min})=1$, $\tau_{2}(\tau_{min})=1$, $\tau_{ABCD}(\tau_{min})=1$.
 Four-qubit GHZ state belongs to the class $\tau_{min}$.